Top

 Photo by Kevin Schmid

-3. Usage Requirements & Battey Capacity
+3. Usage Requirments & Battery Capacity

 Before diving into battery options, take some time to evaluate your power requirements.
 Consider all the electrical goodies you plan to have in your van—lights, fridge, ventilation fans, gadgets, and more.
 Make a list of these energy-hungry devices so you can get a clearer picture of your daily power consumption.
 It’s essential to know how much juice you’ll need to keep everything humming along smoothly during your adventures, as well as how frequently you plan to hook-up to mains power.